 Don’t spend too much time thinking about what could have been or wishing things were different – focus on what matters right now and start putting yourself out there again.

-It doesn’t matter how old you are, whether you feel like moving on or if it feels like too late – anyone can move on and find happiness again after a failed relationship.
+It doesn’t matter how old you are, whether you feel like moving on or if it feels too late – anyone can move on and find happiness again after a failed relationship.

 If you are worried about what other people think, remember that almost everyone has been in your shoes at some point in their life.